raramuridesign/fabrik/README.md

 This is a test version, not a complete working version of fabrik.

-Work is in progress to get it al working.
+Work is in progress to get it all working.

 Final version:
 ================